Jammy2211/PyAutoLens/README.rst

     To describe the deflection of light by mass, two-dimensional grids of (y,x) Cartesian coordinates are used.
     """
     grid = al.Grid2D.uniform(
         shape_native=(50, 50),
         pixel_scales=0.05,  # <- Conversion from pixel units to arc-seconds.
     )

+    """
-    """The lens galaxy has an EllipticalIsothermal MassProfile and is at redshift 0.5."""
+    The lens galaxy has an EllipticalIsothermal MassProfile and is at redshift 0.5.
+    """
     mass = al.mp.EllipticalIsothermal(
         centre=(0.0, 0.0), elliptical_comps=(0.1, 0.05), einstein_radius=1.6
     )

     lens_galaxy = al.Galaxy(redshift=0.5, mass=mass)

+    """
-    """The source galaxy has an EllipticalExponential LightProfile and is at redshift 1.0."""
+    The source galaxy has an EllipticalExponential LightProfile and is at redshift 1.0.
+    """
     disk = al.lp.EllipticalExponential(
         centre=(0.3, 0.2),
         elliptical_comps=(0.05, 0.25),